Carnivorous plants

 Butterworts have succulent leaves with glands, producing droplets, which lure tiny insects and other invertebrates to the sticky surface of the leaf.
 Once an animal begins to struggle, trying to escape, more mucilage is produced, while other glands release enzymes, which break down the chitin layer of the animal, making it possible for the plant to absorb nitrogen from it.

-The generic name is diminutive of the Latin pinguis (‘fat’ – compare the word ‘penguin’), which, like the common name butterwort, refers to the slimy and fatty leaves.
-This slime was applied to cracks in cow udders.
-On an excursion in 1747, an apprentice of Swedish naturalist Carl Linnaeus (1707-1778), says that ”in Switzerland, Pinguicula is used externally on fissuris mammarum, even if the udder becomes hardened, so that it will milk blood.”
+Formerly, the slime of the leaves was applied to cracks on cow udders.
+During an excursion in 1747, an apprentice of Swedish naturalist Carl Linnaeus (1707-1778), says that ”in Switzerland, Pinguicula is used externally on fissuris mammarum, even if the udder becomes hardened, so that it will milk blood.”

-Formerly, in large parts of northern Europe, a common practice was to apply leaves of butterwort to milk to make it separate or thicken.
+In the old days, in large parts of northern Europe, a common practice was to apply leaves of butterwort to milk to make it separate or thicken.
 German farmers would place butterwort plants in water, later using this water to make tough or newly cut meat tender.

 In folk medicine, the plant has mostly been used to heal wounds and various skin problems.
 In Denmark, in the 1900s, when many children were suffering from ringworm and other skin ailments, the affected parts were smeared with butter, or leaves of butterwort.